Deep Gaussian Processes for Functional Maps: Model

 \section{Model}

 We now introduce \ours, our deep GP model for learning mappings between functions.
-Given an input function $f(\cdot)$ and an output function $u(\cdot)$, we model $f$ as a GP, and construct the mapping from $f$ to $u$ through a sequence of intermediate conditional GP layers, which realize successive linear and nonlinear transformations in functional space.
+Given an input function $f(\cdot)$ and an output function $u(\cdot)$, we model $f$ as a GP, and construct the mapping from $f$ to $u$ through a sequence of intermediate conditional GP layers.
+These layers implement successive linear and nonlinear transformations directly in function space, enabling flexible and expressive function-to-function modeling.
+An overview of our approach is illustrated in Appendix Figure~\ref{fig:model-arch}.